ArcScience13/arc_raiders_deep_dive/README.md

 Hey Raiders!
 In this repository, we will used publicly sourced data to dive deep into the interworkings of [Arc Raiders](https://store.steampowered.com/app/1808500/ARC_Raiders/) to get a better understanding of spawn rates for items based on maps, map condition and container type.
 This will hopefully alleviate some of the speculation regarding loot.
 I am aware of some similar undertakings by large youtube channels.
 Actually, those videos are what inspired me!
 Hopefully we can come together to add as much data as we can to a singular place, allowing any creator or fan of Arc Raiders to dive into the data themselves.
 As of right now, I will generate a single report based on the data from the community, however if this takes off, I would love to do more regular updates, maybe even weekly if theres enough activity!

+## Google Sheets Use Breakdown

+- Item
+  - type or select the item you wish to track from the dropdown
+- Item Rarity
+  - select the item rarity from the dropdown
+- Item Type
+  - select the item type from the dropdown
+- Map
+  - select which map ypu found this item on
+- Container Type
+  - select what container type the item was found in
+- Map Condition
+  - select what map condition was active during the raid, day included
+- # Of Container Checks
+  - how many times you checked that specific container to get the tracked item

 # Data TLDR

 Here is where some analytics will be displayed once enough is sourced!
 See you topside raider!